-Last weekend’s WONDERCON show was the first time I have ever exhibited in SMALL PRESS and also the first time exhibiting solo (my longtime booth-partner Rhode now lives in New York) So it was a smaller space overall (an 8 foot table instead of the 10 footer at the full-size booths) but more room to display my own work than ever before.
+Last weekend’s WONDERCON 2010 show was the first time I have ever exhibited in SMALL PRESS and also the first time exhibiting solo (my longtime booth-partner Rhode now lives in New York) So it was a smaller space overall (an 8 foot table instead of the 10 footer at the full-size booths) but more room to display NERVE BOMB COMICS than ever before.

 I am quite happy with the solution that I came up with this time around, which was to use a daisy-chain of clips to hang prints from the back-drape (between the two banners I had made for EMERALD CITY) and have a fetching booth-babe stand in front of them as an eyeball-trap… What a marketing genius I am, to be sure.

 I need to think of a different solution for those shows where there is no drape (such as APE) so I will most likely make myself one of the PVC pipe display frames I see other people use.
 I didn’t get a new book done this time around but I have not given up on the idea that a mini-comic may get done in time for COMIC CON.
 Lately I have been puting more effort into PRINTS than comics… It is always tricky to trade off the months of work that drawing a book takes, and the low price that they sell for, against the ease of selling one single image over and over at a relatively higher price (a comic takes months for one person to make and sells for $3-$5 and a print may take as little as a day to make and sells for $20).

 While I would like these things to at least pay for themselves I do not want to be driven away from what I want to do in an effort to pander to “market forces”.
 Likewise, I’d prefer to have more people come and actually look at the artwork (rather than just walk on by) So I will do as much as I can to make the display appealing, but I don’t beat myself up if people move on to something else.
 Failing on my own terms is what it is all about.